eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 {: .blogpost-caption}
 *Evaluating the effect of multi-neuron constraints (MNCs), Active Constraint Score (ACS) branching, and Cost Adjusted Branching (CAB) on MN-BaB.
 BaBSR is another branching method that is used as a baseline.*

-We see that the effect of multi-neuron constraints is much larger on the weakly regularized ResNet6-A where we verify 20% more samples while being around 22% faster, while on ResNet6-B we only verify 6% more samples.
-The benefit of Active Constraint Score branching is also more pronounced on ResNet6-A where the multi-neuron constraints make a larger difference (15% more samples vs. 3% on ResNet6-B), which is expected since Active Constraint Scores rely on the multi-neuron constraints for signal.
+As expected, we observe that both multi-neuron constraints and Active Constraint Score branching are much more effective on the weakly regularized ResNet6-A. There, we verify 31% more samples while being around 31% faster, while on ResNet6-B we only verify 10% more samples.

-As verified accuracy and mean runtime are very coarse performance metrics, we also analyze the ratio of runtimes and number of subproblems required for verification on a per-property level on ResNet6-A, filtering out those where both methods verify before any branching occurred.
+As a more fine grained measure of performance, we analyze the ratio of runtimes and number of subproblems required for verification on a per-property level on ResNet6-A, below.

 **Effectiveness of Multi-Neuron Constraints**
 ![Alt Text](/assets/blog/mn-bab/ResNet6-A_n_subproblems_ratio_w_wo_MNC.pdf){: .blogpost-img100}